DanielKinsman/security-for-the-lazy/guide.md

-Dan's computer security guide for the lazy
+Computer security for the lazy
 ==========================================
 Shit you need to worry about (in order of importance):
 * losing your files